Sniper711/DGX-Spark-Day02-Open-WebUI-with-Ollama-on-Remote-Spark-20251226/README.md

 Mac/PC browser uses the Open WebUI interface → through the self-established remote connections → to run Ollama on DGX Spark Server

     Use WireGuard VPN
-    This is an extension of my previous articles on the two Server/Client connection methods for DGX Spark: [Day01A: Remote Access from Internet Guide](https://github.com/Sniper711/DGX-Spark-Day01A-Remote-Access-from-Internet-Guide-20251220A/blob/main/DGX%20Spark%20(Day01A)%20Remote%20Access%20Guide%2020251220A.md) and [Day01B: Local Access from Same Subnet Guide](https://github.com/Sniper711/DGX-Spark-Day01B-Local-Access-from-Same-Subnet-Guide-20251220B/blob/main/DGX%20Spark%20(Day01B)%EF%BC%9ALocal%20Access%20from%20Same%20Subnet%20Guide%2020251220B.md).
+    This is an extension of my previous articles on the two Server/Client connection methods for DGX Spark: [Day01A: Remote Access from Internet Guide] and [Day01B: Local Access from Same Subnet Guide].
 Here, I'll adapt the official NVIDIA steps (which rely on NVIDIA SYNC) for setting up Open WebUI on an NVIDIA DGX Spark, without using NVIDIA SYNC connections.
         Use DGX Spark as VPN Server.
 (Mac/PC = Client) The VPN penetration rate is extremely high, and using a mobile hotspot is rarely blocked by carriers.
         Configuring WireGuard with UDP port 51820 along with keepalive is the right move.